Photo Credit:

 Graded examples

-I went back into my overleaf archive and found my own project proposal and report of the course I’ve been teaching during my PhD.
+I went dug around my overleaf archive and found my own project proposal and report of the course I’ve been teaching during my PhD.
 The assignment was to design and carry out a research project starting from an existing paper.
 It’s like a mini-research project.
-You can find the PDFs with my comments here.
+Find the PDFs with my comments here.
 I hope it makes the explanations in this blog clearer.

 As always, please reach out if you have questions or additions!